 - Moderate comments using WordPress’ native functionality.

-- Employ a plugin to weed out spam automatically.
+- Employ an anti-spam plugin to weed out spam automatically.

 - Restrict commenting permissions.